 “I believe that God’s loving nature is so multi-faceted that we need a variety of art forms and a variety of literary genres to communicate to him and about him," Hinck said.
 "Exploring the spec genres offers a unique opportunity for this.
 God needs every art form, and every genre reflects an aspect of God.”

 The award comes after Christian readers for decades appeared to avoid speculative fiction, concerned that the books were full of witches and magic, or according to Hinck’s own survey of her friends, too full of confusing backstory and character names they couldn’t pronounce.
-Against those odds, Hinck began fiddling with the formula.
+It was against those odds that Hinck began fiddling with the formula.
+And it worked.
 Her first fantasy novel, The Restorer (Enclave, 2011), featured a modern-day soccer mom pulled through a portal into another world.
-It worked, as the book's fast-paced action appealed to readers reluctant to take a chance on speculative genres.
+And the book's fast-paced action clearly appealed to readers.
+“I get frequent emails from readers who say, ‘I don’t usually read fantasy, but I loved this story,’" Hinck said.
+"And they often go on to seek out other fantasy novels after that initial resistance is overcome.”

 God needs every art form, and every genre reflects an aspect of God.